yourfriendoss/pitransmitter/README.md

 ## Usage
 * Find the PiFM shortcut in the applications menu in the 'other' submenu.
 * Use the shortcut located on the desktop.
-* Open a terminal window and type `PiFM` and hit enter.
+* Open a terminal window and type `pifm` and hit enter.
-* For a terminal based, yet still simple method, type `PiFM-basic` into a terminal and hit enter.
+* For a terminal based, yet still simple method, type `pifm-basic` into a terminal and hit enter.
 Once loaded, a pop-up will appear providing information about the software as well as the supported file types.
 After clicking Begin, you will be faced with a series of variables allowing you to change the properties of the FM-RDS transmission.
 After choosing the final option, the software will start.

 Included are a number of sample audio files located in the `sounds` directory